-Charlie Ginex enters his fourth season as head coach of the Kean men's volleyball program in the 2016-17 school year.
+Charlie Ginex enters his fifth season as head coach of the Kean men's volleyball program in the 2017-18 school year.

-The Cougars have been a consistent national power, attaining a national No. 1 ranking, a program-best 31 victories and its fourth-consecutive Skyline Conference title in 2015.
+The Cougars have been a consistent national power, attaining a national No. 1 ranking, a program-best 31 victories.
 In his second season as the head of the Kean program, Coach Ginex was named the Skyline Coach of the Year for the second-straight time.

 He was named the head coach of the men’s volleyball program in the summer of 2013.
 He served the previous two years as assistant coach of the Kean men's team, where he helped lead the newborn program to two Skyline Conference Championships and a pair of berths in the NCAA Tournament.